decision-press/bootstrapping-ai/pillar3-oi-si-equity/README.md

 ## Intended Use
 This material will:
-- Inform site content for The God Decision.
+- Inform site content for BOOTSTRAPPING-AI canon.
 - Feed into essays and public-facing explanations about linguistic inequity and AI.
-- Support OPBD-level architectural design.
+- Support CC0 -level architectural design.
 - Provide source material for structured analysis in the equity layer.

 Nothing here is final.